oconnor663/jacko.io/posts/snooze.md

 and runs the `=>` body of the winner.[^output] The loop creates a new `Sleep` future each time around, but it doesn't want to restart `foo`, so it selects on `future1` _by reference_.
 But that only keeps `future1` alive; it doesn't mean that it keeps getting polled.
-The intent is to `select!` on `future1` again in the next loop iteration, but we're snoozing it during the background work, which happens to include another call to `foo`, so instead we deadlock again.
+The intent is to poll `future1` again in the next loop iteration, but we're snoozing it during the background work, which happens to include another call to `foo`, so we're deadlocked again.

 [`Sleep`]: https://docs.rs/tokio/latest/tokio/time/struct.Sleep.html